This site is not affiliated with the Golden Gate Bridge Highway and Transportation District, FasTrak, or any government agency.

 All cash collection was permanently eliminated.
 Toll booths were removed.
 The bridge became one of the first major US toll facilities to go fully cashless.

-Regional Measure 3
+Excluded from Regional Measure 3

 Current 2026 Rates